+You can make your hair grow faster, if you look after your hair and are not damaging your hair – you can not unfortunatly make it instantly grow.
 Who at some point—guys and gals alike—hasn’t wished for their hair to grow faster?
 Whether it’s from a less-than-ideal haircut, chemical overprocessing, or just the desire to have long, luscious locks, there inevitably comes a time in each person’s life when they wish for some super-fast growth serum that would turn them into Rapunzel overnight.

 Sorry to burst your bubble, but that’s never going to happen.
 (Although it would be awesome if someone invented it one day.)
-However, there are some things you can do to help your hair grow in faster—and healthier at the same time.
-All it requires is a little effort on your part—and maybe changing your methods up just a bit.
+However, there are some things you can do to help your hair grow faster—and healthier at the same time.
+All it requires is a little effort on your part—and maybe changing your methods – just a bit.

 Let’s take a look at 3 things you can do to make your hair grow faster.

 There are many ways hair can get damaged, and cutting back on at least one of them will make a difference to your hairs health.
 Think of it like a diet: cutting back on soda and switching to water certainly helps, but changing up your eating habits makes an even bigger difference.
 So, let’s talk about some of the everyday ways we damage our hair.

 Probably the first one you’d think of is with chemicals -like color, straightening and even perms.
 Yes, these salon treatments have improved dramatically over the years and cause less damage than they used to; however, the damage can still be overdone.
 That doesn’t even take into account those at-home treatments, which have also improved, yet can still be damaging.